-5. Almost 17% of people who develop social phobia also develop depression.
+5. Statistics on fears reveal that almost 17% of people who develop social phobia also develop depression.

 This is because many of those who suffer from some kind of social phobia treat it with illegal drugs (17%) and alcohol (19%) instead of seeking professional help.
 Even though medication is necessary for most people to get better, illegal drugs and alcohol do not solve it.